philamp/jellygrail/README.md

 > - This solution does not include any torrent indexer search.
 > - Do not open ports 8085 and 6502 to the internet.
 > - ⚠️ File Deletion in the virtual folder actually deletes corresponding files of underlying file-system(s).
 > - There can be some rare cases where nginx/jellyfin hangs on readdir or readfile request.
 Workaround is a docker restart.
 See details below in ``Known issues`` section.
+> - I repeat that Jellygrail is experimental and that you should not submit any issues to the XBMC github using jellygrail as it could disrupt the way Kodi works by dealing with the database directly !

 Functionnalities/Solutions       | Plex w/ rclone_rd   | Jellyfin w/ rclone_rd + Kodi  |  File-System share + Kodi | Streamio      | JellyGrail + Kodi
 ------------------------- | ------------- | -------------- | ---------------------------- | --------------| -------------------